EvelynPloetz/Deep-LASI/docs/source/index.rst

 ===================================

-**Deep-LASI** (/dēp'lā-zē/) is a MATLAB program using Python libraries for automatized, multi-color single molecule data analysis.
+**Deep-LASI** (/dēp'lā-zē/) is a MATLAB program using Python libraries for automatized, multi-color single-molecule intensity trajectory analysis.

 **Deep-LASI** – *Deep-Learning Assisted Single-molecule Imaging* analysis provides a tool for image processing and automated, unbiased analysis of single-molecule data.
 Deep-LASI comprises a collection of methods to characterize single molecule data with up to 3 channels in an automated fashion.
-The algorithms provided are routinely used to analyze data arising from multi-color single-molecule TIRF and Confocal data.
+The algorithms provided are routinely used to analyze data arising from multi-color single-molecule fluorescence experiments using TIRF or Confocal microscopy.
-Deep-LASI is based on the program TRacer, dedicated to finding single molecules, colocalizing molecules between different imaging channels, and extracting their fluorescence signatures depending on the excitation and detection scheme.
+Deep-LASI is based on the program TRacer, dedicated to finding single molecules, colocalizing molecules between different imaging channels, extracting their fluorescence signatures depending on the excitation and detection scheme and correcting the intensities for background signal depending on user-selected masks.
 The downstream analysis of single-molecule traces can be carried out manually as well as automatically using advanced deep-learning-assisted methods.
-Deep-LASI allows determining correction factors required for accurate FRET measurements and concomitantly distances between 2 up to 3 fluorophores.
+Deep-LASI allows the determination of correction factors required for accurate FRET measurements and concomitantly distances between 2 or 3 fluorophores.
-Moreover, it identifies underlying conformational states and interconverting kinetics.
+Moreover, it identifies underlying conformational states and kinetics.
 Deep-LASI provides an architecture to process the initial raw data and summarize the analyzed data in final plots based on MATLAB and libraries using Python.
 Please cite the following papers if you use Deep-LASI in your own work, so we can continue development and support: